microsoft/presidio/docs/anonymizer/index.md

 !!! note "Note"
-    When performing anonymization, if anonymizers map is empty or "DEFAULT" key is not stated, the default anonymizer is "replace" for all entities.
+    When performing anonymization, if anonymizers map is empty or "DEFAULT" key is not stated, the default anonymization operator is "replace" for all entities.
 The replacing value will be the entity type e.g.: <PHONE_NUMBER\>